UKHO/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 ### Default branch naming on GitHub (existing projects)

-By the end of 2020, GitHub will make it straightforward to change existing repositories, avoiding the challenges of renaming them now.
-Teams should make plans to rename the default branch to main for all repositories after those changes are in place in 2021.
+GitHub has made it straightforward to change existing repositories without any disruption to work.
+Teams should ensure the process default branch renaming had been completed.

 ### Default branch naming on Azure DevOps (existing projects)

-There are currently no plans to ease the renaming process so it is up to teams to manage if and when it is practical to do so, taking into consideration any future plans to migrate to GitHub.
+Microsoft have no plans to ease the renaming process so it is up to teams to manage if and when it is practical to do so, taking into consideration any future plans to migrate to GitHub.

 ## Automating checks on documentation

 It may be helpful in some cases to automate checks on technical documentation written in markdown or plaintext.
+While we wait for support on tooling to come from the [Inclusive Naming Initiative](https://inclusivenaming.org/), we have found Alex.js to be fairly helpful in some simple use cases.

 ### Alex.js

-- Tech Radar status: Trial.
 - Source: https://github.com/get-alex/alex
 - Usage: Automated checks in CI Build and integration with editors / IDEs.